-A Constructed World have made retrospective and survey exhibitions including A Dangerous Critical Present, Museo d'Arte Contemporea di Villa Croce, Genova; Based On A True Story, Ian Potter Museum of Art, the University of Melbourne; Saisons Increase, CAPC Musée d'Art Contemporain, Bordeaux; and Increase Your Uncertainty, Australian Centre for Contemporary Art, Melbourne.
-Performances have been commissioned by institutions such as the Palais de Tokyo, Paris; Nuit Blanche at the Convervatoire National des Arts et Métiers, Paris; Museum of Contemporary Art, Sydney; Les Laboratoires d'Aubervilliers; FRAC Champagne-Ardenne, Reims; and Paola Pivi's Grrr Jamming Squeek, Sculpture International Rotterdam.
+A Constructed World have presented retrospective and survey exhibitions in museums in Australia, Italy and France including A Dangerous Critical Present, Museo d'Arte Contemporea di Villa Croce, Genova; Based On A True Story, Ian Potter Museum of Art, the University of Melbourne; Saisons Increase, CAPC Musée d'Art Contemporain, Bordeaux; and Increase Your Uncertainty, Australian Centre for Contemporary Art, Melbourne.